 Vehicle fuel consumption accounts for 17 percent of Will County government's energy usage and 35 percent of its energy cost.
+The

-The largest user is the Sheriff's Office that operates 378 vehicles (Ford Crown Victorias) on conventional and E85 gasoline.
+Reduces air pollutants by decreasing fuel consumption largest user is the Sheriff's Office that operates 378 vehicles (Ford Crown Victorias) on conventional and E85 gasoline.
 The Sheriff's Office purchases 30 new vehicles a year.
 The transition to a hybrid or alternative fuel vehicle fleet will reduce fuel use, lower costs, and reduce air pollutant emissions.
 A police fleet offers a unique opportunity since police vehicles accumulate high mileage and running time.